Slava Medvedenko

-Stanislav "Slava" Medvedenko (Станіслав "Слава" Медведенко; born 4 April 1979) is a Ukrainian former professional basketball player, who played with the Atlanta Hawks and the Los Angeles Lakers in the National Basketball Association.
+Stanislav "Slava" Yuriyovych Medvedenko (Станіслав "Слава" Юрійович Медведенко; born 4 April 1979) is a Ukrainian former professional basketball player, who played with the Atlanta Hawks and the Los Angeles Lakers in the National Basketball Association.
 His position was power forward.
-After his basketball career ended Medvedenko embarked on a political career in Ukraine.
+After his basketball career ended, Medvedenko embarked on a political career in Ukraine.

 Early life

 Medvedenko is a native of Kyiv, Ukraine.

 Professional career

 Medvedenko began his professional career in 1996 in Ukraine.
 He played for Dandy Basket in 1996–97 and Budivelnik Kyiv in 1997–98.
 After a season in Lithuania with Alita Alytus in 1998–99, he returned to Ukraine to play for BC Kyiv in 1999–2000.

 Medvedenko joined the Los Angeles Lakers for the 2000–01 NBA season and was a member of the Lakers' championships in 2001 and 2002.

 Medvedenko standing two rows behind coach Phil Jackson at a White House ceremony following the Lakers' 2001 NBA Finals victory.

 In the 2003–04 season, Medvedenko averaged career highs of 8.3 points and five rebounds.
 His contributions slipped in the playoffs, averaging only four points and 2.5 rebounds, but the Lakers liked his toughness and shooting ability.
 He was relied on due to injuries to Karl Malone and Horace Grant.

 In the 2004 off-season, Medvedenko signed a new two-year deal with the Lakers.
 With the team now coached by Rudy Tomjanovich following the departure of Phil Jackson, Medvedenko averaged 3.8 points and played in only 43 games in the 2004–05 season.
 He was criticised by his teammates for shooting too often, recording only 13 assists for the season.

 In January 2006, Medvedenko underwent season-ending back surgery after sustaining a herniated disc in his lower back in early November 2005.
 He appeared in just two games in the 2005–06 season.
 He was waived by the Lakers on 6 March 2006, to clear roster space for the signing of Jim Jackson.

 On 28 December 2006, Medvedenko signed with the Atlanta Hawks for about $600,000, for the remainder of the 2006–07 NBA season.